osg-htc/osg-htc.github.io/_events/throughput-computing-2024.md

 **Don't miss this opportunity to reconnect with colleagues and learn more about HTC.**

-YOu are invited to the second annual Throughput Computing event (HTC 24) from July 8-12 to be held at the University of Wisconsin-Madison’s [Fluno Center](https://fluno.com/).
+You are invited to the second annual Throughput Computing event (HTC 24) from July 8-12 to be held at the University of Wisconsin-Madison’s [Fluno Center](https://fluno.com/).
 The goal of HTC 24 is to bring together researchers, campuses, facilitators, administrators, government representatives and professionals interested in high throughput computing to:

 - Engage with the throughput computing community, including the [OSG Consortium](https://osg-htc.org/) and the [PATh](https://path-cc.io/) and [Pelican](https://pelicanplatform.org/) teams and many others contributing to HTC
 - Be inspired by engaging presentations and conversations with community leaders and contributors sharing common interests